-Your site is setup with Google Analytics, a robust reporting tool from Google.
+Your site is set up with Google Analytics, a robust reporting tool from Google.

 To add or remove someone from that access, toggle to the Google Analytics access tab and either add or remove Google Gmail email addresses.
 Although many school email addresses use Gmail, sometimes these are blocked by strict school or district restrictions.
 For this reason, we recommend using personal, non-school Gmail email addresses when adding them for access.